veronica-romano/modelagem-de-dados/comandos-crud-sql.md

 SELECT SUM(preco) FROM produtos;
 SELECT SUM(preco) AS TOTAL FROM produtos;
 SELECT SUM(quantidade) AS "Quantidade em estoque: " FROM produtos;
+SELECT SUM(quantidade) AS "Quantidade em estoque: " FROM produtos WHERE fabricante_id = 3;

 ```